nbritt27/marat-agent-data-analysis/README.md

 ## Installation
 ### Docker
 The easiest way to install and get started is through Docker.
-You can either pull the pre-built image yourself or build the image locally.
+You can either pull the pre-built image or build the image locally.

 **Pull the Docker image from DockerHub**